In this article, you will learn:

 The Swiss Psychologist was one of the pioneers who anticipated cognitive psychology.
 His work on cognitive stages in child development was quite influential, especially in Europe.

 Although, in the United States, his work on Cognitive Development was not widely accepted.
-This was because it was not quite compatible with that of the behaviorists.
+This was because it was not quite compatible with behaviorists.

 Thus, Jean Piaget became the first European psychologist in 1969 to receive the APA’s Distinguished Scientific Contribution Award.